Slanted and Enchanted: Release history

 The album's first single, "Summer Babe", appeared in August 1991.
 It was Pavement's last release of new material for the Chicago-based Drag City label before the band moved to Matador Records.
 The single contained the B-sides "Mercy Snack (The Laundromat)" and "Baptist Blacktick" that were included on Japanese versions in the CD, and later on the deluxe version of the album.
 A different mix of "Summer Babe" entitled "Summer Babe (Winter Version)" became the first track on the album.
 The song would go on to be ranked by Rolling Stone magazine as number 286 in its 2004 list of the 500 greatest songs of all time, and as number 292 in the 2011 update of the list.

 The album's second single, "Trigger Cut", was first released in the UK by Big Cat Records on July 13, 1992, before appearing in the US market through Matador the following month.

 Slanted and Enchanted was officially released on April 20, 1992, to critical acclaim, originally reaching a peak of number 72 on the UK Albums Chart.
 As of 2007, the album had sold 150,000 copies.

 In 2002, Matador Records released Slanted and Enchanted: Luxe & Reduxe, a compilation containing Slanted and Enchanted in its entirety, as well outtakes and other rarities from the same era.
 Matador released Luxe & Reduxe on October 20, 2002, alongside the Slow Century DVD.
 It features 48 songs, including the entire original disc and, in addition, 3 outtakes of which one is an unreleased song and the other two are alternate takes, plus the B-sides from the "Summer Babe" and "Trigger Cut" singles, 5 songs from two different John Peel sessions, the 4-track EP Watery, Domestic, and 13 tracks of a live performance of the band held at the Brixton Academy in London on December 14, 1992.

 Luxe & Reduxe reached number 5 on the US Billboard Top Independent Albums chart and number 152 on the US Billboard 200.

 Music and lyrics

-Across fourteen tracks, the band wove a varied tonal tapestry, which careered from the fast-paced, thrash punk of tracks like "Loretta's Scars", rumbling detonations of intense guitar [on "Trigger Cut"], and quieter, more reflective pieces, such as sublime tearjerker "Here" – a restrained cut that demonstrated the band's growing melodic competence.